South Cornwall · PL25

 Why Charlestown is its own job.

 Conservation Area covers the entire historic harbour; World Heritage Site status applies.
 The Charlestown Estate operates a strong design code on materials and layout.
 For renovation specifically, parts of Charlestown sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes; coastal salt-laden air around Charlestown drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Charlestown project as a PL25-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Charlestown job runs as a PL25-specific piece of work — local policy, local fabric, local builders.
+Most of our renovation work in Charlestown lands on converted clay-shipping warehouses, with detailing that has to nod to the wider St Austell streetscape.

 Planning note